katjad/javascript101-handbook/best_practices.md

 Keep it simple, stupid.

-> Simplicity is prerequisite for reliability.
+> Simplicity is the ultimate sophistication.

-        — Edsger W. Dijkstra
+        — Leonardo da Vinci